aymerick/charette/README.md

 All unwanted roms are then moved to `/PATH/TO/snes/_GARBAGE_/` directory.

-You probably want to use the `-sus` flag, that is equivalent to `-sane -unzip -scrap`:
+You probably want to use the `-saun` flag, that is equivalent to `-sane -unzip`:

-    $ go run main.go -dir="/PATH/TO/snes/" -sus
+    $ go run main.go -dir="/PATH/TO/snes/" -saun

-With that flag, only sane roms are selected, then they are unziped and scrapped.
+With that flag, only sane roms are selected, then they are unziped.

 ### Regions